viktorstrate/JavaMysqlMadeEasy/README.md

 </table>

 ## How to setup
-1. Download the desired version from the **jar** folder, located in the root of the repository.
+1. Download the .jar from [here](https://github.com/viktorstrate/JavaMysqlMadeEasy/releases).
 2. Add the .jar to your buildpath, google that if you don't know how to do that.
 3. [here](https://github.com/viktorstrate/JavaMysqlMadeEasy/blob/master/src/test/java/Example.java) you can see an example file to help or test if it works.